-The balance control mechanism threshold that applies for this purpose is 5% of the school budget share for secondary schools and 8% of the school budget share for nursery, primary and special schools.
+The balance control mechanism threshold that applies for this purpose is 11% of the school budget share for nursery, primary, secondary and special schools.
 Hospital Schools are outside the scope of the Balance Control Mechanism.

 For the purposes of this section, the school budget share is defined in section 4.2.1.